-For patients who have received sedation, a member of suitably trained staff will need to be outside the door at all times (MHA CoP, para 26.122).
-They must observe respiratory rate and depth, bodily movements, colour and complexion of patient, levels of consciousness.
-The Trust Policy 1.27, Policy for the Management of Violence and Aggression using Rapid Tranquillisation; must be followed and observations recorded on a NEWS 2/PEWS tool.
+For patients who have received sedation, a trained professional will need to be outside the door at all times (MHA CoP, para 26.122).
+They must observe respiratory rate, bodily movements etc. The rapid tranquilisation Policy must be followed and observations recorded on a NEWS 2/PEWS tool (if appropriate and safe to do so).